 Finger-tracking

-This is something we do when learning to read as a child but has huge value for advanced readers too.
+Again, this is something we do when learning to read as a child but has huge value for advanced readers too.
 It is best employed when you don’t need to read every word.
 Run your finger across the text or, as you get more experienced, in a zigzag fashion down the centre of the page.
 You will still be able to take in the gist of argument despite not reading every word.
 It will help identify repeated keywords and arguments.

 It is good practice to take a moment after reading to see if you can do the following by way of a summary: